ethanc8/Sphinx-Documentation/source/Tutorials/Porting/ToCocoa/CrossCompile/Notes.md

 ## Bypassing Gatekeeper

 You currently can't notarize the app from GNU/Linux.
-However, the app does not need to be signed if it was downloaded using `curl` or `wget`, or if it was embedded in an RTF.
+However, the app does not need to be signed or notarized if it was downloaded using `curl` or `wget`, or if it was embedded in an RTF.

 * [`curl` workaround](https://lapcatsoftware.com/articles/without-notarization.html)
 * [TextEdit workaround](https://lapcatsoftware.com/articles/textedit-gatekeeper.html)